 It is normal to alter my gesture drawings several times before I find something that I like.
 That does not mean I am struggling.
 Rather, it just means I am still deciding on different variations of the same subject.
 Anyway, once I have the pose I like, I will move on to chiseling it out.

-Here is where I refine the sketch by adding a few more details.
+In this step on how to draw an elf, I will start refining the sketch to add a few more details.
 To make sure that everything is in the correct proportions, I start with the head and work down.
 A lot of the elements here are sketched very quickly to show depth.